RuedigerMoeller/fast-cast/README.md

 Changes done from 2.x to 3.x:
 - removed remote method framework completely (will be replaced by kontraktor actors on top of fast-cast).
 This will  reduce exposure to bugs and also reduces impl complexity.
-- refurbished core NAK UDP streaming implementation.
-Renamed many classes to improve understandability
+- refurbished+refactored core NAK UDP streaming implementation.
-- simplified API significantly
+- simplified API
 - 3.0 has been optimized for low latency (2.x is a bastard latency wise ..).
 - requires fast-serialization 2.17 branch build for struct support
 - allocation free under normal operation